The Risk Meter Dashboard: Just the Way You Want It

 Edit will allow you to edit the Name of the Risk Meter, which roles have access, or take you to Edit mode in the Explore view to edit the criteria for the Risk Meter.

 Delete will allow you to delete the Risk Meter.
 Please note that this is a permanent action and cannot be undone!
-This will delete the risk meter entirely from Kenna, not just the Dashboard page.
+This will delete the risk meter entirely from Cisco Vulnerability Management, not just the Dashboard page.

 List View allows you to view a list of your Risk Meters within that View instead of the score dial.
 You will see the number of assets and vulnerabilities for each group along with the score.
 Hovering over the name of the Risk Meter will bring up the Reporting, Top Fixes, Edit and Delete actions as well.

 You can also view descendant risk meters in the List View.
 The risk meters appear with the ability to expand and collapse risk groups.

 In the List View, you can access the Assets and Vulnerabilities links, which open in the Explore window.